ddzunja/tensor-network-algorithm/README.md

 ## C++ optimum solver for mini graphs
     -  Assuming the number of vertices < 20
     - Complexity of calculating chromatic number is O(3^N)
-    - to compile the solver in C++11 use command: make make mini_optimum_solver
+    - to compile the solver in C++11 use command: make mini_optimum_solver
     - to run the specified data file use command: ./mini_optimum_solver graph_file